 As stated earlier, the MRL numbering scheme is not important for assessments of manufacturing readiness.
-What is important is the degree of maturity for the program element being assessed; has the program element met the appropriate manufacturing maturity; and if not, what has to be accomplished to meet the metric.
+What is important is the degree of maturity for the program element being assessed; has the program element met the appropriate manufacturingachieved the target maturity; and if not, what has to be accomplished to meet the metrictarget.
 This information is determined in the assessment process using the MRL Matrix, not by assigning a number to the element being assessed.

-2.5 MRLs and Their Relationship to TRLs
+2.52 MRLs and Their Relationship to TRLs